velask9/javascript-react-1/Assignments.md

 The `Header` React component has been done for you.
 It can be used as an example for the rest of the React components.

-When you are finished, the Main React component will resemble the following:
+When you are finished, the Main React component will resemble the following and will produce the rendered output below:

 ```
 <div className="Main">
     <Header />